 Interior design is something that is a popular career today.
 Many are interested and it even has enough takers as getting your home or office space decorated is almost second nature.
 But this career has seen a sea change in attitude and perception.
 I connected with two interior designers, who have been a part of this change and seen the perception change up close.

-get link The first interior designer is Priya Bhadale who is a freelancer with Vijesh Bhushan, Exotic Space Designers.
+The first interior designer is Priya Bhadale who is a freelancer with Vijesh Bhushan, Exotic Space Designers.
 She did her Diploma in interior designing from ISDT (Ahmednagar) which is affiliated to SNDT University Mumbai and was ranked 1st in interior designing and was also offered a faculty position.

 How did you decide to be an interior designer?

 I was always creative and loved creating something either via rangolis, wall paintings, sketching etc. but it was always a hobby, never thought about turning it into a career.
 I started with decorating during Gauri-Ganapati.
 We were a joint family of 40-46 people and festivals were a grand affair.
 People stated appreciating my rangoli’s or the ganapati decoration that I did and that’s how I got more interested in this.
 After B.Sc Microbiology, I was looking to take admission for M.Sc, but as fate would have it, the admissions were full that year and I was asked to wait for another year.
 My family was not very keen on sending me to some other city for education hence instead of wasting a year; I decided to take up Diploma in Interior Designing.

 Were there any reservations from your parents side?